 The most spectacular show of the month of September is

-Hungarian Opera State House re-opens for the autumn season with Falstaff, Giselle and Traviata.
+Hungarian Opera State House re-opens for the autumn season with Billy Elliot – The Musical, West Side Story and Traviata.
 Other opera programs in Budapest are also available.

-Show on the Danube: Some of the special September theatre shows in Budapest include the Cruise and Show on the Danube in Budapest which is a show during the boat tour
+Show on the Danube: Some of the special September shows in Budapest include the Cruise with Folk Show, which is a show during the boat tour.

 Folk Shows in Budapest: Hungarian Folk Dance Shows can be viewed in the Danube Palace or in the Budai Vigado Concert Hall (folk dancer groups: Hungarian State Folk Ensemble, Danube Folk Ensemble, Rajko Gypsy Folk Ensemble)